sibero/drushop/sites/all/modules/uc_product_actions/README.txt

-$Id: README.txt,v 1.1.2.1 2010/10/09 10:36:24 asak Exp $

 Description
 ===========
-Ubercart Product Actions provides a set of Drupal Action for usage by Ubercart shop administrators for conducting site-wide changes to product data, using custom codes or the excellent Views Bulk Operations (VBO) module.
+Ubercart Product Actions provides a set of Drupal Actions for usage by Ubercart shop administrators for conducting site-wide changes to product data, using custom codes or the excellent Views Bulk Operations (VBO) module.

-It does so by provding a few new actions:
+It does so by providing a few new actions:

 - Modify product Weight
 - Modify product Sell Price
 - Modify product List Price
 - Modify product Cost Price

-These actions can be used to manipulate the prices of multiple products, using two methods:
+These actions can be used to manipulate these values on multiple products, using three methods:

-1. Absolute - alter the price using an absolute value.
+1. Percentage - alter values up or down by a percentage.
+   (for example: increase the cost of selected products by 10%.)
+2. Difference - alter values up or down by a fixed amount.
    (for example: decrease the price of all products by $5.)
-2. Percentage - alter the price using a percentage.
+3. Absolute - set values to a specified number.
-   (for example: increase the cost of selected products by 10%.)
+   (for example: set the price on selected items to $15.)

 Usage
 =====
-The module does nothing on it's own.
+The module does nothing on its own.
 Here's how to quickly get it up and running:
  1) Download and install the Views and VBO modules: http://drupal.org/project/views http://drupal.org/project/vbo